 The Baldwin Fellowships help students from countries where there are limited opportunities for advanced training and education in fields of research related to human origins. students from developing countries get advanced education and training in paleoanthropology and primatology.

-Franklin Mosher Baldwin Memorial Fellowships are intended for scholars and students with citizenship in a country where there are limited opportunities for advanced training and education in fields of research related to human origins.
-This program makes it possible for scholars to pursue education or training from an institution outside of the student’s home country.
+Franklin Mosher Baldwin Memorial Fellowships are intended for students with citizenship in a country where there are limited opportunities for advanced training and education in fields of research related to human origins.
+This program makes it possible for scholars to pursue education or training from an institution outside of their home country.
 This award is for a program of approved, advanced special training or studies leading towards an MA or PhD.
 It is limited to two years of support.
 The maximum award is limited to $15,000 per year.

 The Baldwin Fellowship program is based on a realistic assessment of needs and priorities.
 Many countries possess extraordinary resources in the field of prehistory but lack educational opportunities in the field of human origins research.
 By enabling bright young scholars to obtain graduate education, The Leakey Foundation is helping to equip these individuals to assume a leadership role in the future of paleoanthropology and primatology.